Chewt/chessterm/README.md

 If you do not provide a FEN, then the board will be initialized to a standard chess board.

+In the program you will be presented with a view of the current position and a prompt.
+You can type
+`: exit`
+to exit the program,
+`: status`
+to view the current board information, or you can type a move in SAN notation to make a move.
+example: `: e4` or `: Nf3`
+Pieces must be uppercase, and files must be lowercase for the move to be read correctly.

 ## Implementation Details
 Squares on the board will be represented by 8 bit unsigned integers.
 The leading bit will determine the color of the piece on the square